Evaluating a string of code in Erlang at runtime

 "don't think about it"

 Good examples in Erlang can be hard to come by, and what you see here was a fair amount of trial and error.
-If you find yourself trying to parse code and execute it at runtime, maybe this’ll get you going.
+If you find yourself trying to parse code and execute it at runtime, maybe this’ll help.

 Other resources to check out: